connorjcantrell/toolint/README.md

 # Toolint

-This repository is a simple web appliation that allows users to manage tool inventory.
-The purpose of this application is to explore using the Go programming language.

-Skills covered:
+Tool inventory management for individuals and organizations within the construction industry

+### Considerations:
+The first version of this project is intended to have simple domain logic.
+This will allow attention to directed towards the core concepts of the Go programming language and design patterns.
+Key conspepts include:
-- PostgreSQL database with Docker
+- Building a PostgreSQL database with Docker
-- Running migrations using the golang-cli tool
+- Running migrations using the `golang-cli` tool
-- HTML Templates
+- Getting familiar with Go's `html/template` package
-- Model/ View/ Controller design pattern
+- Model/ View/ Controller design patterns

-This project is still a work in progress...
+### Future development
+New features will be added following versions, which will begin to offer real business usecases, including:

+- Integrate and view all supply channels
+- Approve tool requests made by an employee
+- Monitoring possession of tools throughout an organization
+- Automated insurance claims for stolen tools